nexclouding/NexCloud/README.md

 <hr>

 ## Installation
-Before NexCloud installation, you have to create table, initial data of database (Mysql) using below sql scripts.
+Before NexCloud installation, you have to create table and input initial data in the database (Mysql) using below sql scripts.
 Please login your MySql app.
 And execute scripts of nex_notification.sql, nex_node.sql, nex_config.sql. also please change the configuration part of scretKey, uid in nex_config.sql. this configuration is your cluster information.

 1. Configuration step before Nexcloud installation <br>